What is Oat Milk?

-While oat milk doesn’t pack quite the nutritious punch that whole oats do, there are still many benefits from sipping this creamy beverage.
+While this porridge grain turned beverage doesn’t quite pack the nutritious punch that whole oats do, there are still many benefits from sipping this cold, creamy drink.
 These include:

 - Lower cholesterol levels: A study conducted by the US National Library of Medicine showed this result through the regular consumption of oat milk for 5 weeks.

-- Fiber boost: 1 cup of my oat milk recipe contains 3.3 grams of fiber, 13.2% of the recommended daily intake.
+- Fiber boost: 1 cup of my recipe below contains 3.3 grams of fiber, 13.2% of the recommended daily intake.
 Use this as a base for a green smoothie, and your gut will be thanking you for helping to keep it regular.

-- Promotes heart health: The soluble fiber in oat milk is also excellent (and necessary) to keep hearts healthy
+- Promotes heart health: The soluble fiber in this easy blender based recipe is also excellent (and necessary) to keep hearts healthy

 - Reduced greenhouse gas emissions: not only does oat milk promote human health, it also promotes environmental health.
 It takes hundreds fewer square miles to produce than dairy milk, and uses 1/8th of the water consumption used in the production of almond milk.